nubenetes/awesome-kubernetes/docs/helm.md

 - [helm-diff: Helm Diff Plugin](https://github.com/databus23/helm-diff)
 - [Helmsman: Helm Charts as Code](https://github.com/Praqma/helmsman) Helmsman is a Helm Charts (k8s applications) as Code tool which allows you to automate the deployment/management of your Helm charts from version controlled code.
     - [medium: Gitops using Helmsman to apply Helm Charts to k8s](https://medium.com/@marco.franssen/gitops-using-helmsman-to-apply-helm-charts-to-k8s-1a7217ced411)
+- [tellerops/helm-teller](https://github.com/tellerops/helm-teller) Helm Teller allows you to inject configuration and secrets from multiple providers into your chart while masking the secrets at the deployment

 ## Helm Books
 - [Learn Helm](https://www.packtpub.com/cloud-networking/learn-helm)